iftucl/minio_iceberg_duckdb/README.md

 ## DuckDB & PyIceberg

-DuckDB is an in-process SQL OLAP database management system, designed for fast analytical queries on local datasets6.
+DuckDB is an in-process SQL OLAP database management system, designed for fast analytical queries on local datasets.

 Using DuckDB in combination with PyIceberg offers several advantages for aggregating large volumes of data:

-- Local querying: DuckDB allows for running queries locally on Iceberg tables, reducing the need for expensive cloud compute resources3.
+- Local querying: DuckDB allows for running queries locally on Iceberg tables, reducing the need for expensive cloud compute resources.
-- Efficient data loading: PyIceberg can efficiently scan Iceberg tables and load only the necessary data into DuckDB for processing3.
+- Efficient data loading: PyIceberg can efficiently scan Iceberg tables and load only the necessary data into DuckDB for processing.
-- SQL interface: DuckDB provides a familiar SQL interface for querying data loaded from Iceberg tables3.
+- SQL interface: DuckDB provides a familiar SQL interface for querying data loaded from Iceberg tables.
-- Performance optimization: DuckDB can materialize tables in memory for improved query performance on large datasets6.
+- Performance optimization: DuckDB can materialize tables in memory for improved query performance on large datasets.

 By combining these technologies, data engineers and analysts can build efficient, scalable data lake solutions that leverage the strengths of object storage, modern table formats, and fast local query engines8.